Footprints in Stone at the Tomb of the Unknowns

 The guards have left an indelible mark on the stone plaza that lies between the Tomb of the Unknowns and the Arlington Memorial Amphitheater.
 Each changing of the guard is played out on ruddy brown imprints.

 The Tomb has been patrolled every minute of every day since July 2, 1937.
 In 1948, The Old Guard took up the job.

-The men who guard it—there have been female Tomb Guards, but there are none currently—fall into two distinct categories: Those who have earned the coveted Tomb Guard identification badge and those who desperately want it.
+The soldiers who guard it fall into two distinct categories: Those who have earned the coveted Tomb Guard identification badge and those who desperately want it.